Nasdaq volume surges on Russell rebalance

 Recent Russell rebalances have run smoothly.
 But in 2001, Nasdaq was forced to extend its regular trading session due to a network outage.

-Software maker Splunk Inc (SPLK.O) and financial services provider EverBank Financial Corp EVERXE.UL were among other IPO additions to the Russell 3000.
+Software maker Splunk Inc and financial services provider EverBank Financial Corp were among other IPO additions to the Russell 3000.

-Reporting By John McCrank; additional reporting by Herb Lash; Editing by Bob Burgdorfer